akshit040504/easy-instructions-bot-OceanAI/README.md

 Turn any messy idea or rough task into clear, step‑by‑step instructions with an AI-powered assistant.

-This project is a React + Vite + TypeScript web app that uses an LLM (via OceanAI / OpenAI-style API) to generate simple, actionable instructions from natural language prompts.
+This project is a React + Vite + TypeScript web app that uses an LLM (via OpenAI-style API) to generate simple, actionable instructions from natural language prompts.

 > Example:
-> “Help me create a 7‑day DSA practice plan for interviews” → the bot returns clean, structured, easy-to-follow steps.
+> “Help me give a summary of my important mails for discussion” → the bot returns clean, structured, easy-to-follow steps.

 ---